rosepearson/cylc-geofabrics/README.md

    |- instructions (folder containing the instruction files used to run GeoFabrics)
 ```
 2. Get a local copy of the GeoFabrics [repo](https://github.com/rosepearson/GeoFabrics)
+    * Make sure you are on the branch you want to test
+3. Create an open a conda environment with the required dependencies.
+See [conda setup](https://github.com/rosepearson/cylc-geofabrics#conda-environment-setup)
-3. Create or copy catchment and instruction files to get started
+4. Create or copy catchment and instruction files to get started
    * See https://github.com/rosepearson/GeoFabrics/tree/main/tests for example instruction files
    * See [/nesi/project/niwa03440/geofabrics](/nesi/project/niwa03440/geofabrics) for an example with full-size instruction files and catchments
-4. See _4.
+5. See _4.
 Run an instruction_ in the following section for an example of how to run GeoFabrics

 ## Instructions specific to NeSI & niwa03440
 1. Navigate to [/nesi/project/niwa03440/geofabrics](/nesi/project/niwa03440/geofabrics)